britneydang/HandsonProject_MasteringSSIS/README.md

-# Hands on Project 3: Mastering SSIS
+# Hands on Project: Mastering SSIS
 Project description: This project will be about building several (SQL Server Integration Services) SSIS Packages from scratch.
 AdventureWorks2019 data will be used.

 Required installation: